AMUNDI ETF PRIME EURO CORPORATES ETF: Net Asset Value(s)

 DJ AMUNDI ETF PRIME EURO CORPORATES ETF: Net Asset Value(s)

-AMUNDI ETF PRIME EURO CORPORATES ETF (PR1C) AMUNDI ETF PRIME EURO CORPORATES ETF: Net Asset Value(s) 02-Sep-2021 / 15:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+AMUNDI ETF PRIME EURO CORPORATES ETF (PR1C) AMUNDI ETF PRIME EURO CORPORATES ETF: Net Asset Value(s) 03-Sep-2021 / 12:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 ----------------------------------------------------------------------